UnitedHealthcare CEO murder suspect had a written manifesto – DW – 12/11/2024

 Suspect denied bail in Pennsylvania

-The suspect, Luigi M., has been denied bail after pleading not guilty in the case and is currently fighting extradition to New York, where he is charged with murder and other crimes.
+The suspect, Luigi M., has been denied bail after his lawyer denied his involvement in the case.
+Luigi M. is currently fighting extradition to New York, where he is charged with murder and other crimes.

 For now, he will remain in jail in Pennsylvania, where he faces gun and forgery charges.